nervosnetwork/ckb/rpc/README.md

 #### Parameters

 * topic - Subscription topic (enum: new_tip_header | new_tip_block | new_transaction)
+    * new_tip_header: subscriber will get notified when new block is added to best chain tip
+    * new_tip_block: subscriber will get notified when new block is added to best chain tip
+    * new_transaction: subscriber will get notified when new transaction is submitted to pool
 #### Returns

 * id - Subscription id